 - 1. Include top_level.vhd with the rest of your VHDL.
 Note that there is a configuration statement that specifies which architecture the U_ADDER instance uses.
 The provided code uses the RIPPLE_CARRY architecture.
 Also, include the 7-segment decoder from the previous lab. - 2.
-Using Quartus, assign pins to each of the top_level.vhd inputs/outputs such that the signals are connected to the appropriate locations on the board.
-The sum output should be connected to the 2 7-segment LEDs, and the inputs should be connected to the DIP switches.
-Carry in is connected to one of the buttons (your choice).
-The carry out is connected to the decimal point (dp on the top level entity) on the 7-seg LED. - 3.
+Using Quartus, assign pins to each of the top_level.vhd inputs/outputs such that the signals are connected to the appropriate locations on the board. - Assign 8 bits of input 1 to slide switches on the DE0 board - Assign 8 bits of input 2 to GPIO headers and connect them to switch circuits built using a DIP switch bank and a SIP resistor pack on a bread board.
+Use 3.3V and Ground from the GPIO headers to power your switch circuits. - Assign the Carry In input to an unused slide switch on the DE0 board. - The sum output should be connected to 2 7-segment decoders.
+Assign the Outputs of the 7-segment decoders to two 7-segment LED displays. - Assign the Carry Out output to the decimal point (DP) of the most significant 7-segment LED display. - 3.
 Download your design to the board, and test it for different inputs and outputs.
-Demonstrate the correct functionality for the TA. - 4.
+Demonstrate for the TA at least one example for each possible select. - 4.
 Using the oscilloscope, you are to measure the propagation delays in the following way: - Design a test fixture that will allow you to perform the measurement.
 Hint: Changes in the desired signals are most easily seen using the test equipment.
 For example, if two fixed numbers are used to drive the "A" and "B" inputs of the adder, a change on Cin can be seen as a change on the Cout pin.
 In your lab report, describe exactly how you performed the measurements. - Use a setting on the oscilloscope which allows an accurate measurement of the propagation delay from Cin to Cout. - Record the propagation delay from Cin to Cout. - Make a drawing of the signals (or take a picture using a camera, save a screenshot, etc.) seen on the oscilloscope. - Performing a timing simulation in ModelSim and record the corresponding propagation delay.
-Use the provided timing testbench (timing_tb.vhd) and new top-level file
+Use the provided timing testbench (timing_tb.vhd) and new top-level file (adder_top.vhd), while still using the /UUT label.
+All you need to do is change the configuration in adder_top.vhd to the architecture that you want to use.
+Synthesize adder_top in Quartus, add the .vho file to your